 All parents need to access SEQTA ENGAGE in order to be informed about their child and College operations.
-Parents are issued a login at enrolment, however, any parent unable to access the SEQTA portal should either email: portalhelp@hillside.wa.edu.au or, alternatively, phone the office: 9453 2644.
+Parents are issued a login at enrolment, however, any parent unable to access the SEQTA portal should email: admin@hillside.wa.edu.au or phone the College office: 9453 2644.

 Consent2GO is another general communication tool used by the College.
-This programme can be accessed through SEQTA ENGAGE and also has a free App. available for download from Apple or Google play store.
+This programme can be accessed through SEQTA ENGAGE and also has a free App. available for download from iTunes or Google play store.
 Consent2GO works on most devices.
 It allows parents to provide permission, update family details and should be used by all members of the school community as a resource.